 Call Center Representative: Provided excellent customer service, and provided and documented customer information concerning various transactions.

-Most janitors list "building floors," "cleanliness," and "patients" as skills on their resumes.
-We go into more details on the most important janitor responsibilities here:
+Most janitors use their skills in "building floors," "cleanliness," and "patients" to do their jobs.
+You can find more detail on essential janitor responsibilities here:

 An environmental services aide is responsible for supporting the community programs and efforts for nature sustainability and assisting the citizens with their needs and concerns.
 Environmental services aides are also usually employed in health care centers to help patients and maintain the cleanliness and orderliness of the facilities.
 They monitor inventories, inspect tools and equipment, and adhere to safety standards and procedures.
 An environmental services aide must have excellent communication and organizational skills, especially in coordinating with other community organizations to provide quality services for the people.

-There are some key differences in responsibilities as well.
-For example, a janitor responsibilities require skills like "building floors," "window sills," "work ethic," and "bathroom fixtures."
+There are some key differences in the responsibilities of each position.
+For example, janitor responsibilities require skills like "building floors," "window sills," "work ethic," and "bathroom fixtures."
 Meanwhile a typical environmental services aide has skills in areas such as "environmental services," "evs," "compassion," and "ladders."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 The primary job of a housekeeping aide is to maintain the cleanliness of an assigned area, including hospital rooms, hotel rooms, and corridors.
 This role will require you to perform various housekeeping chores as requested by the housekeeping manager, such as cleaning the restrooms and kitchens.
 You will be responsible for keeping the office pantries tidy and ensuring the availability of supplies for beverages such as chocolate and coffee at all times.
 Other duties include cleaning floors, clearing away garbage, and attending to the needs of guests.

-But both careers also use different skills, according to real janitor resumes.
-While janitor responsibilities can utilize skills like "work ethic," "bathroom fixtures," "office buildings," and "building security," some housekeeping aides use skills like "guest rooms," "home health," "rehabilitation," and "newspapers."
+Each career also uses different skills, according to real janitor resumes.
+While janitor responsibilities can utilize skills like "work ethic," "bathroom fixtures," "office buildings," and "building security," housekeeping aides use skills like "guest rooms," "home health," "rehabilitation," and "newspapers."

 A floor technician's role is to maintain the cleanliness and sanitation of various areas within an establishment.
 Their responsibilities include operating cleaning equipment, conducting minimal repairs and inventory checks, arranging furniture and fixtures, organizing supplies, and keeping floors free from obstructions.
 There are also instances where they must replenish soap or tissue dispensers, use strong chemicals, and even dispose of hazardous waste.
 Furthermore, a floor technician follows directives from managers or supervisors, reporting to them should there be any issues.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from janitors resumes, they are more likely to have skills like "window sills," "customer service," "bathroom fixtures," and "office buildings."
-But a floor technician might have skills like "extraction," "safety guidelines," "safety precautions," and "floor tech."
+The required skills of the two careers differ considerably.
+For example, janitors are more likely to have skills like "window sills," "customer service," "bathroom fixtures," and "office buildings."
+But a floor technician is more likely to have skills like "extraction," "safety guidelines," "safety precautions," and "floor tech."

 Floor technicians make a very good living in the health care industry with an average annual salary of $31,091.
-Whereas janitors are paid the highest salary in the hospitality industry with the average being $30,059.
+On the other hand, janitors are paid the highest salary in the hospitality industry, with average annual pay of $30,059.floor technicians typically earn similar educational levels compared to janitors.
+Specifically, they're 0.1% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.Janitor vs. Housekeeper

 Housekeepers are responsible for taking care of their employers' houses.
 They are usually tasked to do work related to cleaning.
 Their primary responsibilities include sweeping, vacuuming, and mopping floors, managing recycling, taking out the trash, dusting surfaces, cleaning the bathroom, among others.
 They are also responsible for doing laundry, folding clothes, and storing clothes in cabinets.
 They may also be given additional responsibilities such as shopping for groceries, managing and stocking the pantry, cooking, walking pets and watering the plants.
 Housekeepers should be responsible, trustworthy, and knowledgeable on housework.